 Fact and Fiction

 History has inspired great artists to create thrilling re-imaginings of historical events.
-Set in the splendour of some of the finest National Trust properties, Fact and Fiction combines costumed operatic performances in with the perspectives of historians and historical novelists.
+Set in the splendour of some of the finest National Trust properties, Fact and Fiction combines costumed operatic performances in with the perspectives of historian Anna Whitelock and historical novelist Suzannah Dunn.
 If you are making time to see all three operas, Fact and Fiction is the perfect way to spend the middle afternoon of a consecutive cycle.
 Tudor themed refreshments are available.

 At home with The Tudors